About the WCH

 We are the leading provider of care for children with acute and chronic conditions in South Australia, and the State's largest maternity and obstetric service.
 We also provide important community-based services.

-In 2019/20 we had 239,397 funded outpatient attendances for women and children, across the areas of paediatric medicine, surgery, obstetrics and gynaecology, neonatology, mental health and disability, rehabilitation and allied health of the Women's and Children's Hospital.
+The WCH cares for women and children, across the areas of paediatric medicine, surgery, obstetrics and gynaecology, neonatology, mental health and disability, rehabilitation and allied health, seeing more than 230,000 outpatients and 33,000 inpatients annually.

 We are highly regarded as a centre for research.
 As one of the State's major teaching hospitals, we work with all three South Australian universities in the training of hundreds of health professionals each year.